animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 ## The dawn of GPT

 It was an unusually warm day in November of 2019 when I first stumbled across [GPT-2][1].
-OpenAI, at this time, still had a reputation for being, well, *open*.
-It wasn’t the *ClosedAPI* it is today.
+OpenAI still had a reputation for being *open*: It wasn’t the *ClosedAPI* it is today.

 There was a time when the vast majority of OpenAI’s work was [open-sourced][2]: this built at least a baseline of trust.

-It was surprising, then, that when GPT-2 was announced, it was not released to the public.
+It was surprising, then, that GPT-2 was not released to the public upon release.
 OpenAI leaned heavily into the trust they had accumulated, and reassured the general public that delaying release was indeed a necessary-yet-unfortunate step, all in the name of [safety][3].
 GPT-2 marked a turning point in OpenAI’s *modus operandi*, but this post is about LLMs; let’s leave OpenAI for another time.

 Jump to March of 2023.
 Since GPT-2, language models have gone from bumbling drunk librarians to prodigal writers whose only flaw, perhaps, is a lack of grounding in reality.
 GPT-3 has shown that OpenAI’s initial safety concerns haven’t stopped them from pursuing further development (and [profit][4]) in the space.